A-LL-Creative-Technology/A-LL-Core---UI/A-LL - README.md

   }
 ]
 ```
-1.1 Manually install Firebase (TO BE COMPLETED BY LOIC)
+2. Manually install Firebase
+    1. Download the firebase sdk for unity : https://developers.google.com/unity/archive
+    2. In Unity editor, right-click on Assets then *Import Package* -> *Custom Package...*.
+    3. Select firebase_unity_sdk>dotnet4>FirebaseAnalytics.unitypackage and Open then import.
+    4. Repeat process for firebase_unity_sdk>dotnet4>FirebaseMessaging.unitypackage.
-2. In Unity, open Window > Package Manager and "Add Package from git url ..." and insert this URL https://laurent-all@bitbucket.org/a-lltech/a-ll-core.git.
+3. In Unity, open Window > Package Manager and "Add Package from git url ..." and insert this URL https://laurent-all@bitbucket.org/a-lltech/a-ll-core.git.
-3. In Unity, open Window > Package Manager and "Add Package from git url ..." and insert this URL com.unity.localization.
+4. In Unity, open Window > Package Manager and "Add Package from git url ..." and insert this URL com.unity.localization.
-4. Add the following third-party packages from the Package Manager
+5. Add the following third-party packages from the Package Manager
     1. Connect using the lab@a-ll.tech account in Unity
     2. Select "My Assets" in the Package Manager to display paid Packages from the Asset Store
     3. Select and import all these packages